-The uncertainty of the reported hourly values for CH4 and CO2 include contributions from measurement uncertainty, extrapolation, and water vapor (Andrews et al., 2014; Verhulst et al., 2017; Karion et al., 2020).
+195 The uncertainty of the reported hourly values for CH4 and CO2 include contributions from measurement uncertainty, extrapolation, and water vapor (Andrews et al., 2014; Verhulst et al., 2017; Karion et al., 2020).
 The measurement uncertainty is composed of uncertainties attributable to short-term precision, calibration baseline and scale.
-We assessed the effects of instrument short-term precision and drift between calibration cycles (i.e., calibration baseline) using a 31-day running standard deviation of the daily tank residuals, reporting the 2- σ value.
-Typical values vary with instrument type (e.g., 0.6 ppb CH4 and 0.06 ppm CO2 for G2301, 1.0 ppb CH4 and 0.18 ppm CO2 for G2132-i and 6.8 ppb CH4 for G2204).
-Scale (i.e., tank assignment) uncertainty is set to 1.0 ppb CH4 and 0.06 ppm CO2, following Andrews et al. (2014).
-Ideally, a target tank is used to independently assess the measurement uncertainty, but for this network only one tank was deployed at each site.
+We assessed the effects of instrument short-term precision and drift between calibration cycles (i.e., calibration baseline) using a 31-day running standard deviation of the daily tank residuals.
+Typical values vary with instrument type (e.g., 0.3 ppb CH4 and 0.03 ppm CO2 for G2301, 0.5 ppb CH4 and 0.09 ppm CO2 for G2132-i and 3.4 ppb CH4 for G2204).
+Scale (i.e., tank assignment) uncertainty is set to 0.3 ppb CH4 and 0.03 ppm CO2, following Verhulst et al. (2017).
+Ideally, an independent target tank is used to independently assess the measurement uncertainty, but for this network only one tank was deployed at each site.